 She said she felt much better after hearing that.
 That expression would seem to hold up well in a family situation or with a person from an older generation sharing with a younger horse lover.
 It’s beautiful, but I would recommend evaluating who your griever is to determine if that phrase would suit him or her.

 If a horse owner has to make the terrible decision to put the horse down, words such as “You made the right decision,” or “She is no longer suffering,” can help a friend feel better about a bad situation.
-As I mentioned earlier in this post, I lost my beloved dog a year ago.
+As I mentioned earlier in this post, I lost my beloved dog unexpectedly a while back.
 A friend came over to my house immediately and said, “She didn’t suffer.”
 I was numb, but knew she was right.

-Some words are not at all helpful, such as “I know exactly how you feel,” because the reality is, even if you have lost a horse, you don’t now exactly how the bereaved horse lover is feeling.
-A better way to express empathetic sentiment would be something like,“I have experienced this pain of losing a horse too, you are not alone.”
+Some words are not at all helpful, such as “I know exactly how you feel,” because the reality is, even if you have lost a horse, you don’t know exactly how the bereaved horse lover is feeling.
+A better way to express an empathetic sentiment would be something like, “I have experienced this pain of losing a horse too, and you are not alone.”

 Often the best thing to say is not a sentence formulated with kind words, but to “say” something by taking action.
 Hugs, cards, flowers, and an invitation to ride your horse might be what gives your sad friend hope.